How to Support Someone as They Grieve

 Our friends could have used the flower money and gave it to kids who are suffering.
 Or to the animal shelter that needs funds for medical procedures to fix up cats and dogs.

-Then later on (a year or so) when my grief was settling down when I am trying to think of ways to keep honoring my mom and brother, send me a wind chime with their name on it or a desk fountain.
+Then later on (a year or so) when my grief is settling down, when I am trying to think of ways to keep honoring my mom and brother, send me a wind chime with their name on it or a desk fountain.
 When I hear it sing or see the water dance, I will think of them.

 Or send me a book that has ideas on how to keep grief at bay during the holidays while honoring our loved ones.
 Is there even a book like that?
 I found one that looks promising.

-Sending me a card with memories that you have of them.
+Sending me a card or old pictures with memories that you have of them.
 To this day when someone brings up a memory of them, I LOVE it.
 It reminds me of how they touched others and brings back their memory in such a rich new way.

 So, What Should You Do?